CharlesSchimmel/md-graph/README.md

   --depth ARG              How deep traversal should go (default: -1) -h,--help                Show this help text
 ```
+- `NODES` The target files or tags to act as the start of the subgraph.
 - `--inc-static=True|False` Default `True`.
 Includes static files in
     the output (files that were linked to and can be resolved)
 - `--inc-nonex=True|False` Default `False`.
 Includes non-existent files in